birc-ctib/align/README.md

 ['M', 'D', 'M', 'I', 'M']
 ```

 To get the CIGAR from the blocks, we just need to combine the two.
-To get the blocks, you can use the function `split_blocks()` that I have written for you, but you are, of course, also welcome to write your own.
+To get the blocks, you can use the function `split_blocks()` that we have written for you, but you are, of course, also welcome to write your own.

 You will write two functions for working with CIGAR strings: `cigar_to_edits()` that translates a CIGAR string into a sequence of edits, and `edits_to_cigar()` that translates a string of edits into a CIGAR string.